Golf Digest: Course rankings

-"America's 100 Greatest Golf Courses"

 Since 1965, Golf Digest has produced biennial rankings of "America's 100 Greatest Golf Courses".
 The courses are voted on by a panel of several hundred golf experts.
 The magazine also produces lists of the best new courses, the best golf resorts, the best courses in each U.S. state and best American golf courses for women.
 Before the "Greatest" rankings were introduced in 1985, Golf Digest produced lists called at different times America's 100 Most Testing Courses and America's 100 Greatest Tests of Golf.

-The top ten on the 2020–21 list are as follows:
+Alongside the "100 Greatest Courses" ranking, and using the same methodology, Golf Digest publishes a list of "America's 100 Greatest Public Golf Courses".
+In this context, "public" means a golf course that is open to play by the public, as opposed to a private club—not necessarily a course operated by a governmental entity.
+In addition to its national rankings, Golf Digest also ranks courses at a state level.